-Vision Quest 2013 – From Vision to Reality
+Vision Quest – From Vision to Reality

-Our delegates include: Aboriginal business owners and operators; Aboriginal youth; community leaders; economic development officers; investors and financial institutions; government and corporate representatives; business and community service providers; individuals or businesses interested in working with the Aboriginal community.
+Our delegates include: Indigenous business owners and operators; Indigenous youth; community leaders; economic development officers; investors and financial institutions; government and corporate representatives; business and community service providers; individuals or businesses interested in working with the Indigenous community.